Daniel Campbell (Canadian politician)

-Daniel Robert John Campbell (January 22, 1926 – April 5, 1992) was a Canadian politician.
-He served in the Legislative Assembly of British Columbia from 1956 to 1972, as a Social Credit member for the constituency of Comox.
-He served in the provincial cabinet as Minister of Municipal Affairs and Minister of Social Welfare.
-He died in 1992.
+Daniel Robert John Campbell (January 22, 1926 – April 5, 1992) was a Canadian politician who represented the constituency of Comox in the Legislative Assembly of British Columbia from 1956 to 1972.
+Part of the British Columbia Social Credit Party (Socred) caucus, he served in the provincial cabinet under Premier W. A. C. Bennett as Minister of Municipal Affairs and Minister of Social Welfare.